haacked/haacked.com/_posts/archived/2014/2014-07-28-github-flow-aliases.markdown

 _PS: If you liked this post [follow me on Twitter](https://twitter.com/haacked) for interesting links and my wild observations about pointless drivel_

 _PPS_: For Windows users, these aliases don't require using Git Bash.
 They work in PowerShell and CMD when msysgit is in your path.
 For example, if you install [GitHub for Windows](https://windows.github.com/) and use the GitHub Shell, these all work fine.

+___PPS___: If you want to use all my aliases, I keep them up to date in my [dotfiles repo](https://github.com/haacked/dotfiles) which includes a script to install them.